disputed1/valheim_admin/README.md

 The restart_server script is to reduce the utilization of memory over time, ensure proper patching and to backup our very important map files and can be scheduled hands free with cron

 1.create system user <br>
-2.add user to /etc/cron.d/cron.allow
+2.add user to /etc/cron.d/cron.allow <br>
-3.place scripts somewhere outside of the install path (they will be overwritten on steam update) and update location in restart script
+3.place scripts somewhere outside of the install path (they will be overwritten on steam update) and update location in restart script <br>
-4.schedule your cronjob on the service user for restart_script.sh EXAMPLE:
+4.schedule your cronjob on the service user for restart_script.sh EXAMPLE: <br>
-  0 4 * * * /var/www/gameservers/valheim/restart_server.sh >> /var/www/html/downloads/valheimserver.log
+    0 4 * * * /var/www/gameservers/valheim/restart_server.sh >> /var/www/html/downloads/valheimserver.log <br>